pfilourenco/cloud-security-goodies/README.md

 ---- | ----
 |[Azure Security Architect Mind Map](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/the-azure-security-architect-map/ba-p/714091) | High-level view and quick insights about what is available and how to choose between the different services according to some functional needs.
 |[Azure Security Benchmark Foundation](https://learn.microsoft.com/en-us/azure/governance/blueprints/samples/azure-security-benchmark-foundation/) | Provides a set of baseline infrastructure patterns to help you build a secure and compliant Azure environment.
+|[Azure Attack Paths](https://cloudbrothers.info/en/azure-attack-paths/) | Show how different services and permissions can lead to a vulnerable environment.

 <a id="Newsletters"></a>